-The ordered logit model is equivalent to j-1 binary regressions, where j refers to the categories of the dependent variable.
+The OLM is equivalent to J - 1 binary regressions, where J refers to the categories of the dependent variable.
 A critical assumption of the model is that the slope coefficients are identical across each regression (the proportional odds assumption).
-To test this hypothesis in our sample we use a Wald test by Brant (1990) to determine whether the coefficients for some independent variables differ across the binary equations defined by whether the outcome y is greater than or equal to j.
-The test statistics, not shown here to save space, indicate that the assumption is violated for the following variables: Openness, Cooperation, Absorptive capacity, Size, Small young, Export, High tech, Citations and GERD business-university.
+To test this hypothesis in our sample we use the Brant test to determine whether the coefficients for some independent variables differ across the binary equations defined by whether the outcome y is greater than, or equal to, J. The test statistics, not shown here to save space, indicate that the assumption is violated for the following variables: Openness, Cooperation, Absorptive capacity, Size, Size squared, High tech, and Citations.

-Then, we provide a robustness check for our model providing additional estimates with a generalized ordered logit model (GOLM) which allows for different estimates of coefficients across binary equations for the variables that violate the proportional odds assumption.
-Such a model is less restrictive than OLM, which assumes proportional odds among the categories of the dependent variable, but is more parsimonious and interpretable than non-ordinal methods.
+Therefore, as a robustness check for the OLM, we provide additional estimates with a generalized ordered logit model (GOLM) which allows for different estimates of coefficients across the binary equations for the variables that violate the proportional odds assumption.
+Such a model is less restrictive than OLM, which assumes proportional odds among the categories of the dependent variable, but is still more parsimonious and interpretable than non-ordinal methods.

-GOLM has been regressed on our full specification tabulated in Table 3 - column (3) where it provides an integrated approach that simultaneously considers both supply-side and institutional characteristics factors.
-Table 4 provides the estimates for each of the binary models: column (1) contrasts firms with dependent variable equal to 0, i.e. firms that not obtain information form universities, with firms having dependent variable greater than 0; column (2) contrasts firms with dependent variable equal to 0 or 1 with firms having dependent variable equal to 2 or 3; column (3) contrasts firms with dependent variable less than 3, with firms having dependent variable equal to 3, i.e. firms with that place the highest value on university knowledge.
+GOLM has been regressed on our full specification tabulated in Table 3-column (3).
+Table 5 provides the estimates for each of the binary models: column (1) contrasts firms with dependent variable equal to 0, i.e. firms that not obtain information form universities, with firms having dependent variable greater than 0; column (2) contrasts firms with dependent variable equal to 0 or 1 with firms having dependent variable equal to 2 or 3; column (3) contrasts firms with dependent variable less than 3, with firms having dependent variable equal to 3, i.e. firms that place the highest value on university knowledge.

-All of results obtained by OLM seem to be confirmed.
-GOLM estimates confirm the role of universities to determine the value of scientific knowledge for industry and in explaining cross-national disparities, in particular of those universities located in countries with both higher entrepreneurial orientation and quality of academic research, providing again empirical support to theoretical frameworks that emphasize the relevance of environmental and institutional conditions in fostering university-industry linkages.
-Findings hold also in regard to demand-side factors.
-In particular, findings confirm that firms, relying broadly on external sources of information, on innovation cooperation and inclined towards more radical product/process innovations, place higher value on academic knowledge.
+All of the results obtained by OLM seem to be confirmed.
+GOLM estimates confirm the role of universities in determining the value of scientific knowledge for industry and in explaining cross-national disparities.
+Firms located in countries where the university system is characterized by both higher entrepreneurial orientation and high quality of academic research, place more value on university knowledge.
+This again provides empirical support to theoretical frameworks that emphasize the relevance of environmental and institutional conditions in fostering university-industry linkages.
+Findings also hold in regard to demand-side factors.
+In particular, estimates confirm that firms relying broadly on external sources of information, on innovation cooperation and inclined towards more radical product/process innovations, place higher value on academic knowledge.